jw5374/DunderDB_p1/README.md

 ## Project Description
 Something like: A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.

+A java-based ORM for seemless access to a database(s) with persistent methods that relieves the burden of Query Language from the user.

 ## Technologies Used

 * PostgreSQL - version 42.2.12